owlbarn/tutorial/chapters/slicing.md

 ```

-The second example in in [@fig:slicing:example_slice_01](b)is similar, but about retrieving part of a row.
+The second example is similar, but about retrieving part of a row.
 Still, this can be gotten using both methods.

 ```ocaml
 # Arr.get_fancy [ I 2; R [4; 6] ] x;;